razer11528-maker/gluebot/README.md

 Requirements:

 * Timed restart: An existing gluetun docker compose file.
 As of the current gluetun release, the API is open and doesn't require authentication.
-Future gluetun releases will require the config.toml file defined.
+Future gluetun releases will require the config.toml file to be defined.
 Gluebot supports both.
 * Speedtest restart: Requires a functioning lscr.io/linuxserver/speedtest-tracker container inside your gluetun network.
-Requires the gluebot port to be defined in gluetun's port defines.
+And the gluebot webhook url and thresholds defined in speedtest-tracker.

 Basic timed restart without API auth:
 ```